 There are three main reasons a person with PCOS may consider CoQ10 supplementation, and I’ll review each of them along with the related research.

-In those with PCOS, CoQ10 supplementation even at a fairly low dose of 100 mg daily can have a significant beneficial impact glucose metabolism, insulin resistance and also lower LDL-cholesterol levels.
+In those with PCOS, CoQ10 supplementation even at a fairly low dose of 100 mg daily can have a significant positive impact on glucose metabolism, insulin resistance, and LDL-cholesterol levels.